 A clearly articulated, consistent set of standards by which you judge performance gives the employee the same sort of boundaries.
 Psychologically, he knows where he’s at if your standards of performance are clear-cut.

-Both praise and criticism are means by which the employee can get to know ,md understand your standards.
-But, of the two criticism is more often misN handled, and without it the employee is on his own to decide where to draw the line.
+Both praise and criticism are means by which the employee can get to know and understand your standards.
+But, of the two criticism is more often mishandled, and without it, the employee is on his own to decide where to draw the line.

 Pushing the Line

 Obviously, there’s a strong tendency toward laxity where criticism is absent.